Perfect Graph Modification Problems: An Integer Programming Approach: Experimental Results

-In Table \ref{experiment_sandwich_70_80_90}, the ``Time(s) in Precheck'' column and ``Time(s)'' column represent the average runtimes of the program in the \texttt{Precheck} mechanism and total runtime of the program in seconds, respectively.
-The columns ``F'', ``I$_1$'', ``I$_2$'' and ``U'' represent the number of feasible instances, infeasible instances found by \texttt{Precheck}, infeasible instances found by cutting plane algorithm and the instances where the status is unknown (where the solver hits the 900 seconds time limit) among the 5 instances, respectively.
+In Table \ref{experiment_sandwich_70_80_90}, the `Time(s) in Precheck' column and `Time(s)' column represent the average runtimes of the program in the \texttt{Precheck} mechanism and total runtime of the program in seconds, respectively.
+The remaining columns indicate the final solver statuses out of the five instances tested: the number of feasible instances (`F'), instances proven infeasible by \texttt{Precheck} (`I$_1$'), instances proven infeasible by the branch-and-cut algorithm (`I$_2$'), and instances with an unknown status due to reaching the 900 seconds time limit (`U').

-The feasible instances are clustered on the upper right triangular entries of Table \ref{experiment_sandwich_70_80_90}.
-As the optional edge density increases, the number of feasible instances also increases.
-This is reasonable since the solution space enlarges with increasing optional edge density.
-Note that an instance is always feasible if the optional edge density is 1.
-Moreover, we see that the number of feasible instances decreases with increasing graph order.
-Increase in the graph order of a random graph leads to an increase in the number of odd holes and odd antiholes as shown in Subsection \ref{sec:odd_hole_analysis}.
-Accordingly, it becomes more likely that the graph includes an odd hole or an odd antihole that cannot be eliminated by optional edges.
-We infer that big random graphs do not make perfect sandwiches.
-In terms of the input graph density, the number of feasible instances increase with increasing input density.
-This is consistent with the observation of better performance in higher density graphs in the minimum completion experiment.
+As observed in Table~\ref{experiment_sandwich_70_80_90}, feasible instances are heavily concentrated in settings with higher optional edge densities and lower graph orders.
+Naturally, as the optional edge density increases, the number of feasible instances also increases; this is expected, as a higher density expands the valid solution space (indeed, if the optional edge density is 1.0, the instance is trivially feasible).
+Conversely, the frequency of feasible instances diminishes as the graph order expands.
+Larger graphs inherently contain more odd holes and odd antiholes, thereby increasing the probability that at least one such structure cannot be resolved using the available optional edges.
+Finally, regarding the initial input graph, the number of feasible instances positively correlates with input density.
+This aligns with our observations from \textsc{MinPerfComp}, where denser initial graphs generally yielded more favorable performance."

-In the column set which represents the optional edge density of 0.90, results of some instances are not provided.
-Several rows contain missing values and some rows display results for less than 5 instances.
-In these cases, the program is terminated by the operating system due to an excessive memory consumption.
-One thing to notice is that these instances are in the ``frontier region'' where feasible instances meet the infeasible instances.
-It appears that for some order, density and optional edge density combinations, it is more likely for an instance to be feasible.
-These instances are the upper right triangular entries of Table~\ref{experiment_sandwich_70_80_90}.
-Likewise, for instances that fall onto lower left triangle, we can say that they are most likely infeasible.
-It is harder to decide for instances that fall onto this frontier region between the two triangles of Table~\ref{experiment_sandwich_70_80_90}.